A shimmering landmark on Brisbane’s rapidly evolving skyline, Brisbane Tower is breaking new ground in residential design in the Queensland capital.

-The tower will add a shimmering sculptural form to Brisbane's evolving skyline.
-Its continuously curving and gently tapering facade results in a smooth form with no obvious front, rear, or sides.
-The flush, curtain wall-type facade of pewter glass with a subtle silver tint emphasises the three-dimensional quality of the building by creating a continuous skin.
-Importantly the appearance of the glass shifts according to changes in light, giving the glazing a dynamic, ephemeral quality.
+Its continuously curving and gently tapering facade generates a smooth vertical form.
+This delicately articulated curtain wall of flush pewter glass with a subtle silver tint emphasises the three-dimensional sculptural quality of the building by creating a continuous skin.
+Like many buildings by Wood Marsh, it has no obvious front, rear or sides.
+Importantly, the appearance of the glass shifts according to the changes in light and colour of the sky, giving the surface a dynamic, ephemeral quality.

-Two thirds of the way up, the tower is cut asymmetrically, reducing the visual bulk.
-Here, the facade breaks and reveals a two-storey apartment level with recessed glazing.
-The Cafe with it’s distinctive timber roof and the forest-like facade elements brings an additional scale to the arrangement.
-Guests as well as residents on the recreational level will overlook the lush tropical landscaping.
+Two thirds up the tower, the shimmering form is cut asymmetrically, reducing the visual bulk.
+At this point, the facade breaks and reveals a two-storey apartment level with recessed glazing.

 At the lower levels, the form flares out creating a dramatic canopy over the lobby and facility levels.
 Set in from the towers form, these levels are distinguished by clear glazing and large mangrove-like columns.
 Through these columns, glimpses of the shimmering, gold and green tiled lift core are revealed.